The Latest | Armenia recognizes a Palestinian state, as malnutrition spreads among children in Gaza

 Armenia said it would recognize a Palestinian state on Friday, prompting Israel to summon its ambassador for what the Foreign Ministry described as a “severe reprimand.”

-Dozens of countries have recognized a Palestinian state, though none of the major Western powers has done so.
+Three-quarters of the 193 United Nations member nations have recognized a Palestinian state, including Ireland and Spain, although none of the major Western powers has done so.
 Palestinians believe the recognitions confer international legitimacy on their struggle, especially as Israel's war against Hamas, now in its ninth month, faces growing international criticism over the campaign of systematic destruction in Gaza and huge cost in civilian lives.

 Meanwhile, Israel's pledge to guard a new aid route into southern Gaza has fallen flat, as the U.N. and international aid organizations say a breakdown in law and order has made that route unusable.